AgentSamSA/mtg-mechanics-parser/README.md

 ## System Pipeline

-mtg-mechanics-parser processes _Magic: The Gathering_ card data from Scryfall and converts a card's oracle text into structured gameplay features that can be used to estimate card power.
+mtg-mechanics-parser processes _Magic: The Gathering_ card data from Scryfall and converts a card's Oracle text into structured gameplay features that can be used to estimate card power.

+The main challenge is that identical gameplay mechanics can appear in many syntactically different forms, requiring rule-based pattern matching rather than simple keyword detection.

 ```text
 Raw Scryfall Data